openSUSE/suse-vscode-doc/README.md

-You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add your suggestions via GitHub Pull Requests or Issues.
+You can find my collection of configuration files for VSCode at https://github.com/openSUSE/suse-vscode-doc -- feel free to add your suggestions via GitHub pull requests or issues.

 ## XML support